How to install a PV system

 • if your latitude is less than 25 degrees, multiply it by 0.87

-• if your latitude is more than 25 degrees, but less than 50, then multiply it by 0.76 then add 3.1 degrees
+• if your latitude is more than 25 degrees, but less than 50, then multiply it by 0.76 then add 3.1 degrees.

 Angle of solar panels is not as important as other factors

-While these numbers are impressive and all, in practise the changes in performance of solar panels caused by an angle are relatively minor when compared to such factors as positioning on a roof, weather and especially properties of your model.
-For example, the south side of a roof raises the efficiency of solar panels by 15% compared to those that are installed on a eastern or western side, while trying to get a precise angle gives your panels just around 5% more sunlight than just setting the angle to your latitude.
-For example, if a homeowner in New York would set his solar panels at 5 degrees for the whole year, he would lose only about 10% of annual production compared to one, whose panels were at 30 degrees — and we're talking about a 25 degrees difference!
+Here is an example: the south side of a roof raises the efficiency of solar panels by 15% compared to those that are installed on an eastern or western side.
+Trying to get a precise angle each season gives your panels just around 5% more sunlight than just setting the angle to your latitude once and for all.
+If a homeowner in New York would set his solar panels at 5 degrees for the whole year, he would lose only about 10% of annual production compared to one, whose panels were at 30 degrees — and we’re talking about a 25 degrees difference!

-For residential owners it's rarely ever worth it to pursue the perfect angle — it makes more sense to put more thought into positioning and choosing the right model.
-General homeowners too often are constrained by wrong roofs, shadows of trees and near buildings, budget.
-Trying to get the best possible angle is more reasonable for those who use solar panels on a much bigger, commercial scale, when it's possible to simulate perfect conditions for the work of solar panels and little details actually lead up to a big difference in the end.
-So if you are worried that it might not be possible to install your panels at the best angle, don't get too concerned about it.
-If you're currently thinking about purchasing solar panels for home or commercial use, check out our article on how to choose a solar panel system.
+For residential owners, it’s rarely ever worth it to pursue the perfect angle.
+It makes more sense to put more thought into positioning and choosing the right model.
+General homeowners too often are constrained by wrong roofs, shadows of trees and near buildings, and budget.
+Trying to get the best possible angle is more reasonable for those who use solar panels on a much bigger, commercial scale, when it’s possible to simulate perfect conditions for the work of solar panels and where little details actually lead up to a big difference in the end.

 Andrey Gorichenski